 At the end of 2018, P&G reported its best quarterly sales growth in five years, with beauty products having the best increase at 7%, and other categories seeing gains as well.
 The trend continued into 2019, with sales rising in the first quarter.
 In addition, Unilever had 3.8% organic growth in its last quarter.
 While the jury is still out on the effects of JPMorgan Chase cutting its digital ad spend, the outcome is expected to be just as good.

 These statistics are helping companies realize they don’t need to focus as much on digital advertising as previously believed.
 It’s clear the emphasis should be more on the quality of the ads, rather than the quantity.
-Ad spend needs quality metrics to be effective, so it is crucial for companies to see which metrics are most important.
-Traditional advertising is better able to provide this information with tools, such as call tracking and consumer profiles, which offer far more accurate data than digital advertising.
-Even companies with smaller budgets can see great results when they use traditional marketing.
+To get the most from their ad spend, companies need quality metrics and the ability to see which metrics are most important.
+Traditional advertising provides this information with various tracking tools.
+Call tracking numbers offer far more accurate data, even with digital advertising.
+Even companies with smaller budgets get results with traditional marketing.
 It’s proof that sometimes the “old-fashioned” ways still work the best.